 (b) the operator in relation to the project proposes to undertake or permit a modification of the project that is likely to significantly affect the level of specific risks to a person taking part in a diving operation that is part of the project or significantly change the type of risk to such a person.

-(3) If there is not an operator in relation to a diving project and the diving project plan for the project has been updated, the diving contractor must give a copy of the updated plan to the Safety Authority.
+(3) If there is not an operator in relation to a diving project and the diving project plan for the project has been updated, the diving contractor must give a copy of the updated plan to the Minister.

+[Regulation 20 amended in Gazette 30 Dec 2011 p.
+5542-3.]

 Part 4 — Involvement of divers and other members of the workforce

 21. Involvement of divers and members of the workforce in DSMS and diving project plan